 Young people who are placed in group care or foster care because of neglect or abuse often have no alternative but to move out on their own when services end at age 18.
 AHSC professor Varda Mann-Feder has pulled together a collaborative ad hoc committee of Concordia University students and young adults formerly in care.
 The committee aims to create the “Youth in Care Network” in Quebec, a first in the province.
 (2014, ongoing)

 This initiative aims to support and strengthen inter-organizational collaboration amongst 25 community organizations in order to meet community needs.
 A SOAR process was used to develop strategic plans for the various organizations, followed by a summit to present findings and improve cooperation in future service provision.
 (2013-2015)

 ACDPN works with the English-speaking Black community in Montreal to ensure access to services and prevention resources.
 The Centre and members of the Applied Human Sciences Department are helping ACDPN to build organizational infrastructure, and to identify needs through community consultation.
 This project is being conducted in collaboration with multiple Black community associations.
-(2013, ongoing)
+(2013-2017)